earthlab/earthlab.github.io/_posts/courses/earth-analytics/06-automate-science-workflows/2017-03-08-automation04-funct-arguments.md

 * `axes = ` and `box = ` to customize whether R draws the axes and border around the plot

-Plot() is a powerful function as it can be used to do many different things and is customizable in many ways that we may need / want.
+Plot() is a powerful function as it can be used to do many different things and is customizable in many ways that you may need / want.

-## Argument order matters
+## Argument Order Matters

-We discussed this in the first few weeks of class but let's review it again.
+You learned this in the first few weeks of class but let's review it again.
 The order or arguments supplied to a function matters. `R` has three ways that arguments supplied by you are matched to the *formal arguments* of the function definition:

 1. **By complete name:** i.e. you type `main = ""` and `R` matches main to the argument called `main`.
 2. **By order or position when you call an argument:** i.e. you call `plot(raster, "title here")`, `R` will read these two variables in the order that you provide them.
 This can cause the function to fail if they are not in the right order!
-3. **By partial name:** (matching on initial *n* characters of the argument name) - we are not going to review this in class.
+3. **By partial name:** (matching on initial *n* characters of the argument name) - you are not going to review this in this class.
 Beware using this "feature".

 Arguments are matched in the manner outlined above.